 Questions are organized conceptually into a tree on the left.

-The tree is a useful navigation tool that lets you:
+The tree is a useful navigation tool:

-- Expand/ collapse groups
+- Expand/ collapse groups within the tree

-- Filter to find an element
+- Filter from the search bar to find an element

 Expand and collapse groups